 The work experience agreement form

-A ‘Work Experience Agreement Form’ should be completed by the student, and agreed (signed-off) by the tutor, 3 weeks prior to the commencement of any work experience and returned to the Student Office.
+A ‘Work Experience Agreement Form’ should be completed by any student hoping to undertake a short-term or medium-term placement, and agreed (signed-off) by the tutor, 3 weeks prior to the commencement of any work experience and returned to the Student Office.

 Health and safety